 Registration Fee: $30

 Anyone who pays registration fees and cannot attend the event may send a substitute.
 Please email us with the name and email address of the substitute.
-Cancellations prior to the close of online registration will be refunded the registration fee minus a $25 processing fee.
+Cancellations prior to the live webinar will be refunded the registration fee minus a $25 processing fee.
 If you do not cancel your registration, then you will be billed the registration fee.
-No refunds will be made for cancellations after the close of online registration.
+No refunds will be made for cancellations for On Demand webinars.

 When you register online, you will have the option to pay by mail with a check or pay online with a credit card (AMEX, MasterCard, Visa, or Discover).